 JD, President, Advanced Workforce Systems

 Jim Vollman is the president of Advanced Workforce Systems, which designs software and systems for applications related to job finding and labor market information.
 He also serves as Senior Vice President of Associated Veterans, LLC, which provides information technology and project management services to the Department of Veterans Affairs and other federal agencies.
-In past roles, he served as an Associate Assistant Secretary at the US Department of Labor, and helped to create labor market information delivery systems in the US, Northern Ireland, South Africa and Macedonia.
+In past roles, he served as an Associate Assistant Secretary at the US Department of Labor and helped to create labor market information delivery systems in the US, Northern Ireland, South Africa, and Macedonia.
 Mr. Vollman is a member of the bar in Michigan and he holds a Juris Doctor degree from Wayne State University and a B.A. from the University of Michigan.

-Masters Candidate, Social Justice Education, University of Massachusetts Amherst
+Masters Candidate, Social justice Education, University of Massachusetts Amherst

 Director, Information Technology Academy, McKinley Technology High School

-Robert Holm has twenty years experience establishing employer-oriented initiatives that advance education and economic opportunity in urban communities.
+Robert Holm has twenty years of experience establishing employer-oriented initiatives that advance education and economic opportunity in urban communities.
 Before founding On-Ramps to Careers in 2013, he worked at Jobs for the Future (JFF) and the National Center for Education and the Economy, where he consulted to governments, colleges, chambers of commerce, school districts, and foundations in the US and abroad.
 Projects included the Harvard University-JFF Pathways to Prosperity (PTP) Network and building employer engagement with 12 colleges in South Africa.
-He previously helped establish a partnership between the University of Wisconsin-Milwaukee, Harley Davidson, Manpower, Johnson Controls and others, and built a firm providing business planning and financing services for minority-owned businesses.
+He previously helped establish a partnership between the University of Wisconsin-Milwaukee, Harley Davidson, Manpower, Johnson Controls, and others, and built a firm providing business planning and financing services for minority-owned businesses.
 He earned a BA in Economics from the University of Wisconsin Madison and a Masters in Public Administration from Harvard and served in the U.S. Army and National Security Agency.